BY BEATRICE OJAKANGAS

 Makes 12 pulla people.

-Homemade: Finnish Rye, Feed Sack Fashion, and Other Simple Ingredients from My Life in Food.
+Beatrice Ojakangas is author of Homemade: Finnish Rye, Feed Sack Fashion, and Other Simple Ingredients from My Life in Food.
 She grew up on a small farm in Minnesota and graduated from the University of Minnesota–Duluth.
 Ojakangas is the author of twenty-nine cookbooks and was inducted in 2005 to the James Beard Cookbook Hall of Fame.

 Ojakangas will be at Ingebretsen’s (1601 East Lake Street in Minneapolis) on Thursday, Dec.
 15, from 1pm – 2pm, to sign copies of her book.